elijahr/x-tools/README.md

 x-tools uses Docker and [crosstool-ng](https://crosstool-ng.github.io/).

-Currently, toolchains are built for Alpine Linux 3.12 hosting and targetting all of the following architectures:
+Currently, toolchains are built for Alpine Linux 3.12 hosting and targeting all of the following architectures:

 * amd64
 * 386